OpenInterpreter/01/README.md

 - **Mac OSX** and **Ubuntu** are supported by running `poetry run 01`.
 This uses your spacebar to simulate the 01 Light.
 - The **01 Heavy** is a standalone device that runs everything locally.

-**We need your help supporting & building more hardware.** The 01 should be able to run on any device with input (microphone, keyboard, etc.), output (speakers, screens, motors, etc.), and an internet connection (or sufficient compute to run everything locally). <br> [Contribution Guide →](https://github.com/OpenInterpreter/01/blob/main/CONTRIBUTING.md)
+**We need your help supporting & building more hardware.** The 01 should be able to run on any device with input (microphone, keyboard, etc.), output (speakers, screens, motors, etc.), and an internet connection (or sufficient compute to run everything locally).
+[Contribution Guide →](https://github.com/OpenInterpreter/01/blob/main/CONTRIBUTING.md)

 <br>